When Claire House Children’s Hospice opened in December 1998 we were only looking after 10 families. Now we support over 400!

 The start of a big idea

-The Cains’ determination that families of other children with serious or terminal illnesses would not face the same impossible choice led to Christine and Bobby forming the first Claire House committee, with an aim of raising funds to build a much-needed children’s hospice for the Wirral.
+The determination of the Cain’s, and other local families such as Ann and Stephen Robarts and Olwen and Ron Jones, that families of children with serious or terminal illnesses would not face the same impossible decisions led them to set up the first Claire House committee.
+Their aim was to raise funds to build a much-needed children’s hospice for the Wirral.

 Bobby and Tracey started the fundraising with a car boot sale which raised £96, the family topping it up to £100 and opening the first Claire House bank account.